 Factor loadings for the indicators of self-regulation were found to be statistically significant.
 Next, structural equation model analyses were conducted to test the model.
-First, we examined the direct association between self-regulation and financial management behaviors and found a significant, positive association ($\beta = .605$, p < .001).
-Then, we added financial self-efficacy to the model and found significant associations between self-regulation and financial self-efficacy ($\beta = .595$, p < .001) and financial self-efficacy and financial management behaviors ($\beta = .390$, p < .001).
-The final model had acceptable model fit ($\chi^2(12) = 51.50$, p < .001; RMSEA = .069; CFI = .955).
-After adding in financial self-efficacy into the model, the estimate of the association between self-regulation and financial management behaviors was reduced and was no longer significant ($\beta = .126$, p = .061).
-Finally, the unstandardized estimate of the indirect effect of self-regulation to financial management behaviors was .379 (p < .001) indicating that the association between self-regulation and financial self-efficacy.
+First, we examined the direct association between self-regulation and financial management behaviors and found a significant, positive association (β = .605, p < .001).
+Then, we added financial self-efficacy to the model and found significant associations between self-regulation and financial self-efficacy (β = .595, p < .001) and financial self-efficacy and financial management behaviors (β = .390, p < .001).
+The final model had acceptable model fit (χ^2 (12) = 51.50, p < .001; RMSEA = .069; CFI = .955).
+After adding in financial self-efficacy into the model, the estimate of the association between self-regulation and financial management behaviors was reduced and was no longer significant (β = .126, p = .061).
+Finally, the unstandardized estimate of the indirect effect of self-regulation to financial management behaviors was .379 (p < .001) indicating that the association between self-regulation and financial management behaviors was significantly mediated through financial self-efficacy.

 Other significant associations controlled for in the model included sex, race, education, marital status, and household income.
 Males were more likely to report higher levels of self-regulation and financial management behaviors, while females were more likely to report higher levels of financial self-efficacy.
-Caucasian individuals were more likely to report higher levels of self-regulation, while non-Caucasian individuals were more likely to report more positive financial management behaviors.
+Caucasian individuals were more likely to report more positive financial management behaviors.
 Finally, higher household annual income was associated with higher levels of self-regulation and financial self-efficacy and more positive financial management behaviors.
 Overall, self-regulation and financial self-efficacy accounted for 43.6% of the explained variance in financial management behaviors.